avillela/hashiqube/README.md

     vagrant ssh
     ```

+6. Install the Nomad and Vault CLIs on your host machine

+    If you’re using a Mac, you can install the Vault and Nomad CLIs via Homebrew like this:

+    ```bash
+    brew tap hashicorp/tap
+    brew install hashicorp/tap/vault
+    brew install hashicorp/tap/nomad
+    ```

+    If you’re not using a Mac, you can find your OS-specific instructions for Vault [here](https://medium.com/r/?url=https%3A%2F%2Fwww.vaultproject.io%2Fdownloads) and for Nomad [here](https://medium.com/r/?url=https%3A%2F%2Fwww.nomadproject.io%2Fdownloads).
+Note that these are binary installs, and they also contain the CLIs.

 ## Waypoint Notes and Gotchas

 Waypoint requires a storage back-end.
 For this example, I used a MySQL DB as the back-end.
 This is why we deploy the [`my-sql.nomad`](hashicorp/nomad/jobs/my-sql.nomad) as part of the Nomad bootstrapping process.
 We also configure a  `host_volume` called `mysql` in `/etc/nomad/server.conf` on the VM.
 This is referenced by Waypoint when we run the install: